Attendance & Absence

 The school carries out a termly attendance percentage check and will inform parents if their child's attendance has dropped or is below 90%.
 For children who's attendance is below 85% a meeting will be arranged to discuss concerns with the Headteacher.
 Poor attendance will be challenged.

 Please see the Attendance Policy below for further information.

-Please telephone the school office on (01304) 612148 by 9.30 a.m. if your child is not able to attend school due to illness.
-An answer phone is in operation for any absences.
-Please leave details of your child’s name, class name and reason for absence.
-Please ensure that a phone call is made so that the school knows that your child is safe and secure.
+Please telephone the school office on (01304) 612148 by 8.45 a.m. if your child is not able to attend school due to illness.
+Please ensure that a phone call is made so that the school knows that your child is safe and secure, daily.
 We have a duty of care to each and every one of our children, including knowing why they are not in school, therefore, if we have not been notified of an absence we will telephone home that morning.